-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated and separate financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated and separate financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated and separate financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-For each matter below, our description of how our audit addressed the matter is provided in that context.

-We have fulfilled the responsibilities described in the Auditor's responsibilities for the audit of the consolidated and separate financial statements section of our report, including in relation to these matters.
-Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the consolidated and separate financial statements.
-The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying consolidated and separate financial statements.

-REPORT ON THE AUDIT OF THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS (CONTINUED)

-The Key Audit Matters applies to the audit of the separate financial statements only.
+Key audit matters

-Key Audit Matter How the matter was addressed in the audit Impairment Assessment of interest in subsidiary As at 31 December 2022, the carrying values of the Company's interests in its subsidiary Kolos International, the underlying operations of which is in Madagascar, amounted to Rs.
-84m split as Our procedures in relation to assessing the impairment of the interest in subsidiary included the following: We assessed and tested the design and operating effectiveness of selected key controls over management's process for identifying indicators of follows: Rs 17.3M accounted as investment in subsidiaries (see note 11) and; Rs.66.7M accounted as amount due by subsidiary (see note 13) Management reviews regularly whether there are any indicators of impairment in respect of the interest in subsidiary by reference to the requirements under IAS 36 "Impairment of Assets".
+Impairment Assessment of interest in subsidiary

+At as 31 December 2023, the carrying values of the Company's interests in its subsidiary Kolos International, the underlying operations of which is in Madagascar, amounted to Rs 199.3M and was split as follows:

+- Rs 20.7m accounted as investment in subsidiaries (see note 11) and; - Rs 178.6m accounted as amount due by subsidiary (see note 13)

+Management regularly reviews whether there are any indicators of impairment in respect of the interest in subsidiary by reference to the requirements under IAS 36 "Impairment of Assets".

 Where impairment indicators exist, management estimate the recoverable amounts of the investments and amounts receivable.
-The recoverable amount is determined based on the impairment and thereafter doing the impairment test.
-Our substantive procedures in assessing the management's judgement for the impairment assessment included the following: We tested the principle and integrity of the discounted cash flow model that support the value in use calculation in order to assess the appropriateness of the methodology applied; We assessed the reasonableness of the assumptions used including projection on future income, terminal growth rate and discount rate by agreeing to supporting evidence and where applicable we have involved our internal valuation experts; discounted cash flow projections.
+The recoverable amount is determined based on the discounted cash flow projections.
 Significant judgements are required to determine the key assumptions used in the discounted cash flow models, such as terminal revenue growth, projection on future income and discount rates.

+The assumptions and estimates can have a material impact on the carrying amount of investment in and amount due by the subsidiary reflected in the financial statements of the Company.
+Accordingly, we regard the impairment assessment as a key audit matter.

+How our audit addressed the key audit matters

+Our audit procedures included the following:

-These assumptions and estimates can have a material impact on the impairment figure reflected in the financial statements of the Company.
-Accordingly, the impairment assessment, we regard this as a key audit matter.
-We challenged the key judgments by management with reference to historical trends, our own expectations based on our industry knowledge and management's strategic plans given the economic situation of Madagascar; We performed sensitivity analysis on the key assumptions adopted in the impairment assessments to understand the impact of reasonable changes in assumptions on the estimated recoverable amounts; We also assessed the appropriateness and completeness of the related disclosures in notes 2, 11 and 13 of the consolidated financial statements.
+- We tested the principle and integrity of the discounted cash flow model that support the value in use calculation in order to assess the appropriateness of the methodology applied; - We assessed the reasonableness of the assumptions used including projection on future income, terminal growth rate and discount rate by agreeing to supporting evidence and where applicable we have involved our internal valuation specialists; - We challenged the key judgements by management with reference to historical trends, our own expectations based on our industry knowledge and management's strategic plans given the economic situation of Madagascar; - Verified the mathematical accuracy of the workings; - We performed sensitivity analysis on the key assumptions adopted in the impairment assessments to understand the impact of reasonable changes in assumptions on the estimated recoverable amounts; and - We also assessed the appropriateness and completeness on the related disclosures in Notes 2, 11 and 13 of the financial statements.

+Deloitte.

+7th-8th floor, Standard Chartered Tower 19-21 Bank Street Cybercity Ebène 72201 Mauritius

+Independent auditor's report to the Shareholders of Kolos Cement Ltd (Cont'd)

+Other matter

+The financial statements for the year ended 31 December 2022 were audited by another auditor, who expressed an unmodified opinion thereon on 29 March 2023.

-Other Information
+Other information

 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Kolos Cement Ltd Annual Report for the year ended 31 December 2022", which includes the Directors' Report, Corporate Governance Report, Statement of Compliance and the Company Secretary's Certificate as required by the Companies Act 2001.
-The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.
+The other information comprises the Director's Report, the Corporate Governance Report, Statement of Compliance, Secretary's Report but does not include the consolidated and separate financial statements and our auditor's report thereon.